Filed under:

 Only Yesterday is a story of Taeko's self discovery.
 Of her making peace with her childhood.
 Accepting that it’s okay she turned out different than what she thought she would.
 Of her embracing again the innocence she used to have and the passion to follow her heart.

 And no, Taeko isn't a sadistic loner like the phrase, “yet to make peace with her childhood” makes us think.
 She is actually a happy person.
 She says her job is alright and likes her life in Tokyo.
 She has friends.
 She is close to her relatives and family.
-She doesn’t zone out and daydream, fantasizing about some different life, unsatisfied and depressed that life turned out to be different than what she thought.
+She doesn’t zone out and daydream, fantasizing about some different life, unsatisfied and depressed.
 She is a totally content woman, pleased and healthy.

 And yet, she keeps remembering, going back to her 5th grade self.
 Her 10-years-old-self follows her everywhere.
 As if there's some secret message she has to decipher from these nostalgic scenes.
 But her childhood, too, was totally normal and ordinary.
 There was no such thing as trauma and scar, something to heal from.
 So why does she keep going back?
 And why only to her 5th grade phase?
 Why not before and why not after?
 What’s so special about when she was 10 years old?